 Huawei is not directly involved in building cars, but it has a growing number of partners in the automotive sector.

 In the past few months, Changan has been working on the brand's products.
-At Tuesday's launch event, Changan Chairman Zhu Huarong, Huawei Managing Director and Smart Car Solutions BU CEO Richard Yu, and CATL Chairman Robin Zeng unveiled Avatar and announced its first model, the E11.
+At Tuesday's launch event, Changan Chairman Zhu Huarong, Huawei Managing Director and Smart Car Solutions BU CEO Richard Yu, and CATL Chairman Robin Zeng unveiled Avatr and announced its first model, the E11.

 The E11 will be built on their co-created intelligent electric networked vehicle architecture CHN, where C stands for Changan, H stands for Huawei and N stands for CATL.